 CC = 3

 MOC = 82

 Family - Rosaceae

-Flowers - Petals 5, white, to 8mm long, 5.5mm broad, glabrous, orbicular to broadly obovate, spreading.
-Stamens many(+20), borne at edge of receptacle.
-Filaments 1.5mm long, yellow, glabrous.
+Flowers - Sepals 5-10 mm long, ascending, spreading, or reflexed at fruiting, sericeous.
+Petals 5, white, 7-10 mm long, 5.5 mm broad, glabrous, orbicular to broadly obovate, spreading.
+Stamens numerous, borne at edge of receptacle.
+Filaments 1.5 mm long, yellow, glabrous.
 Anthers yellow.
 Pistils many.
-Hypanthium broadly conic, 2mm tall(long). sericeous.
-Bracts 5, linear, to +/-5mm long, 1.2mm broad, sericeous, alternating with sepals.
-Sepals acuminate, +/-5mm long, 2.2mm broad at base, sericeous.
-Fruit red, accessory, with many small achenes on surface, to +/-1.5cm long, a strawberry for goodness sakes.
+Hypanthium broadly conic, 2 mm long.
+Bractlets 5, linear, to 5 mm long, 1.2 mm broad, sericeous, alternating with sepals.

 Flowering - April - May.